-A figure leapt through the dark doorway.
-It darted towards Jack, opened its mouth and screamed as it flew through the air or appeared to.
+A figure leaped through the dark doorway.
+It darted towards Jack, opened its mouth, and screamed as it flew through the air or appeared to.

 A direct hit to its left shoulder sent a squirt of flying crimson.
 It staggered back and stared at him.
 The creature cocked its head to the left and lunged once more.

 Jack was fast on the draw, but his aim was off.

 A dollop of red fluid hit the ground as a small piece of metal entered its left eyeball and passed through the skull.
 It fell, hard.

 Jack panted and wiped the sweat from his forehead. ?I keep veering to the left.?
 He reached for his right arm again and gripped it tighter this time; his right hand squeezing the gun’s grip.
 “Gotta keep this under control.”
 He deeply breathed in and out.
 “I’ve only just started.”
 An armature with a sidearm, but he already knew how to use it.

 He stared at the building for a few minutes longer; a gust of wind passed by and ruffled his dark hair.
 The creature’s clothing ruffled as well.

 A sound of music began to play from somewhere inside of the hotel, an eerie melody, which someone seemed to be singing.
 It sounded a little like, “tolololololo lololoooo.
 Dadadee dadada dadaduum,” but seemed too far away to comprehend.

 “What the hell is going on in there?”